rpcme/aws-cloud-and-xilinx-workshop/Lab2.md

 ## Configure and Deploy Amazon FreeRTOS on Xilinx Zynq-7010

-The MicroZed device runs Amazon FreeRTOS from a micro SD card.
+The MicroZed device boots Amazon FreeRTOS from a microSD card.
 Your card contains a pre-built file 'BOOT.bin'.
-You need to add more files to this card to link your hardware to your IoT account. will copy the credentials files ```$WORKSHOP_HOME/edge/auth-node-zynq7k/node-zynq7k.crt.pem``` and ```$WORKSHOP_HOME/edge/auth-node-zynq7k/node-zynq7k.key.prv.pem``` into directory.
+In the previous step the script copied the security credentials files for a:FreeRTOS to the MicroZed microSD to link your hardware to your IoT account.
+The credentials files ```$WORKSHOP_HOME/edge/auth-node-zynq7k/node-zynq7k.crt.pem``` and ```$WORKSHOP_HOME/edge/auth-node-zynq7k/node-zynq7k.key.prv.pem``` should be in the SD Card base directory.
 These credentials will link the device to your account which we will then subscribe to a pre-defined MQTT message from the platform.

-1. Power off the MiroZed board by unplugging the USB cables.
-2. Eject the SD Card.
-3. Move the SD card to your laptop.
-Note the drive letter.
-3. Copy the following files from C:\temp to the SD card, and eject it cleanly.
-    1. node-zynq7k.crt.pem
-    2. node-zynq7k.key.prv.pem
-    3. node-zynq7k.broker.txt
-4. Plug the microSD card into the MicroZed board and power the system.
+1. Remove the microSD card from the USB adapter and plug the microSD card into the MicroZed board and power the system.
-5. In the AWS IoT Console for your region, navigate to the **Test** tool listed in the left column.
+2. In the AWS IoT Console for your region, navigate to the **Test** tool listed in the left column.
-6. Select "Publish to a topic" sub-menu and enter "freertos/demos/echo" and click the "Publish to topic".
+3. Select "Publish to a topic" sub-menu and enter "freertos/demos/echo" and click the "Publish to topic".
 See picture below.

 	![alt text](images/AFR_HelloWorld_Test.png "a:FreeRTOS Publish Test")
 7. You should now see a MQTT response from the MicroZed platform in the test window response.
 See picture below for expected response.